Additive Manufacturing Automation: The Impact of Automation on 3D Printing Costs and Throughput Rates

 This reduction in failures was accomplished by systematically implementing a modular control system capable of communicating with our cloud based SCADA platform to either eliminate or drastically reduce these failure modes (shown above) through automation and machine learning.
 Compared to the baseline average failure rates of approximately 25.3% for off-the-shelf systems (considering all factors except software and user errors) – our 3D Genie prototype was capable of providing sustained production with average failure rates at 5.3% and repeatability exceeding 98% (ie. the likelihood of properly printing an identical geometry over and over again with the same material).

 Variable Cost of Production:

-Summing the values from the tasks shown in the graph above, the labor cost per printing hour ranges between $0.39 per printing hour with full automation and $1.10/hr without any automation for open source printers.
+As shown above, the labor cost per printing hour ranges between $0.39 per printing hour with full automation and $1.10/hr without any automation.

-Based on 30 cc/hr output extrusion rate and $25/kg generic retail material cost; cost per hour in material is $0.75/hr. with an industry standard failure rate of 25.3% and assuming the material used in those failed prints is not recoverable, the cost of material production raises to $0.94/hr.
+Based on 30 cc/hr output extrusion rate and $25/kg generic retail material cost; cost per hour in material is $0.75/hr. with an industry standard failure rate of 25.3%.
+Assuming the material used in those failed prints is not recoverable, the cost of material production raises to $0.94/hr.
 With closed source printers such as the Fortus production line made by Stratasys, the material cost will on average be much higher at around $250/kg. with an effective material consumption cost of $7.5 per hour.